Bleeding Between Periods: Causes, Warning Signs, and When to See a Doctor

 • Scarring in the fallopian tubes

-While less common, bleeding between periods may be a symptom of:
+Although less common, bleeding between periods can sometimes be an early symptom of reproductive cancers, including:

 • Cervical cancer